 Elopement vs Wedding: What are the Pros and Cons?

-It seems more and more couples are considering eloping when it comes to tieing the knot.
-But what are the pros and cons of eloping vs having a full wedding day?
+More and more couples are eloping seeing as large social gatherings will not be allowed for quite some time in South Africa.
+But what are the pros and cons of eloping vs having a full large scale wedding of more than 50 guests?
 We have a look at the key differences between these two ceremonies and chat to coordinator Cara-Lee about her opinions on both.
-Find out which is the perfect wedding for you.

-Elopement vs Wedding: Which is Better for You?
+Elopement vs Large Scale Wedding: Which is Better for You?

 The meaning of “eloping” has shifted over the years.
-Instead of a run-away wedding without consent, it now leans more to a small, intimate ceremony with only the couple or very few guests.
-Elopements are often held in beautiful travel destinations across the globe.
-Just head over to Instagram to check out all the breathtaking photos!
+Instead of a run-away wedding without consent, it now leans more to a small, intimate ceremony with only the couple or very few close family and friends.
+Elopements are often held in beautiful travel destinations across the globe and in South Africa, we are spoiled for choice with absolutely spectacular landscapes.
+Just head over to our wedding venues to check out all the breathtaking options!